 This information will be updated weekly from March through October to provide current data for use in making pest management decisions.
-The accumulated Growing Degree Days are 738 from May 7, to May 13, 2019.
+The accumulated Growing Degree Days are 2164.5 from July 1, to July 7, 2019.

 The GDD are a measure of heat accumulation used by horticulturists, gardeners, and farmers to predict plant and animal development rates.
 For example: